Key Trailer Inspection Points

 5. Roller bunks: If your trailer has roller bunks, make sure they turn freely.
 Replace any damaged rollers, and consider carrying spares in your tow vehicle.
 Also check the roller arms for signs of fatigue or rusty hardware.

-6. Carpeted bunks: With carpeted bunks, make sure the carpeting is secured to the bunk and that there are no exposed staples or metal fasteners that could damage your hull.
+6. Bunks: With carpeted bunks, make sure the carpeting is secured to the bunk and that there are no exposed staples or metal fasteners that could damage your hull.

 7. Frame: Inspect the entire trailer frame for cracks around welded areas and badly rusted hardware.
 Replace if necessary.
 If galvanized, touch up any scratched metal with zinc paint.